Maxfooo/FileConversions/README.md

 This repo will hold programs dedicated to converting files into other files.
 The vast majority of, possibly only, text files are being converted into csv files.

-The program(s) are written for PCB layout software generated lists.

 These programs are written basically for application specific use, so if copied, the coder will have to adjust things as needed, like usual.